Demographic Research Methods

-Demographic methods are the set of tools used in population science and many allied disciplines.
-In this course, we examine the fundamental concepts, measures and models that demographers use to understand human population dynamics.
+Scope: Demographic methods are tools used in population science and many allied disciplines.
+In this course, we examine the fundamental concepts, measures, and models that demographers use to understand human population dynamics.
 The course covers how demographers measure and estimate population growth, mortality, fertility, marriage, and migration.
 We will examine both empirical and model-based methods for description, hypothesis testing and forecasting.

-Objectives: After completing this course you will have familiarity with the concepts and major tools used for demographic analysis, as well as experiencing applying many of the tools to demographic data in exercises and by conducting a research project.
+Objectives: After completing this course you will have familiarity with the concepts and major tools used for demographic analysis, as well as the ability to apply many of the tools to demographic data.
+The tools will be applied in exercises and by conducting a research project.

-Office hours: I will typically be available after class for office hours on Tuesdays, and sometimes on Thursdays.
-Other times can be arranged.
-Call (3-7586) or email me with questions or to set up an appointment.
+Office hours: I will typically be available after class.
+I will hold office hours Wednesdays from 11am until 12pm.
+See the course media web page for a Zoom link.
+Other meeting times can be arranged.
+Call (3-7586) or email (firstname.lastname@example.org) with questions or to set up an appointment.

 The textbook is

 - Preston SH, Heuverline P, Guillot M (2001) Demography: Measuring and Modeling Population Processes.
 Oxford: Blackwell Publishing.